ibm-cloud-docs/solution-tutorials/github-traffic-analytics.md

    bx service create appID "Graduated tier" ghstatsAppID
    ```
    {:codeblock}
-   TODO: May need service key
 6. Create an instance of the {{site.data.keyword.dynamdashbemb_short}} service using the **lite** plan.
    ```
    bx service create dynamic-dashboard-embedded lite ghstatsDDE
    ```
    {:codeblock}
-   TODO: May need service key
 7. In the **backend** directory, push the application to the IBM Cloud.
-The command uses a random application name.
+The command uses a random route for your application.
    ```bash
    bx cf push
    ```
    {:codeblock}
    Wait for the deployment to finish.
 The application files are uploaded, the runtime environment created, and the services bound to the application.
 The service information is taken from the file `manifest.yml`.
 You need to update that file, if you used other service names.
 Once the process finishes successfully, the application URI is displayed.

-   The above command uses a random, but unique application name.
-If you want to pick one yourself, add it as additional parameter to the command: `bx cf push your-app-name`.
+   The above command uses a random, but unique route for the application.
+If you want to pick one yourself, add it as additional parameter to the command, e.g., `bx cf push your-app-name`.
 You could also edit the file `manifest.yml`, change the **name** and change **random-route** from **true** to **false**.
    {:tip}

 ## App ID and Github configuration (browser)